byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

   maximum of 3 times, as the pexpect script does not find expected data and therefore runs it again.
 - Errors found are:
   - 0x0044a67: a5a5a5a5 a5a5a5b5
+    - Appeared 19:16:46 - Gone 19:16:56 (End of test)
+    - 4/4 error groups
+    - Stuck error
   - 0x06d2819: a5a5a5a5 a5a585a5
+    - Appeared 19:16:46 - Gone 19:16:56 (This error was gone at that time, it was not present in the last error group)
+    - 3/4 error groups
+    - Stuck error
   - 0x0df1440: a5a5a5a5 a5a5a5a7
+    - Appeared 19:16:46 - Gone 19:16:56 (This error was gone at that time, it was not present in the last error group)
+    - 3/4 error groups
+    - Stuck error

 ### Idle Test 14 ( 2023-06-29 19:26:24 - 2023-06-29 19:47:00 )